 Often used as an alternative to regular dental fillings, inlays are a bespoke dental restoration method used to fill cavities and gaps in teeth.

-Often used as an alternative to regular dental fillings, inlays are a bespoke dental restoration method used to fill cavities and gaps in teeth.
-Many people favour these over regular fillings, but in cases where the teeth are particularly weak or suffering from large areas of decay, this may be the only suitable treatment.
+Inlays can be used as an alternative to regular dental fillings.
+They are a type of bespoke dental restoration treatment used to fill cavities and gaps within the inner fissure of the tooth.
+Inlays can be used over regular fillings when the teeth in question are particularly weak or have suffered from large areas of decay.

 The bespoke nature of the procedure also provides a more natural look to that of regular fillings.
 Designed to fit your tooth perfectly, the inlay is extremely discreet and blends in with the colour and shape of surrounding teeth.